Happycharts/happybase-core/README.md

 ## 😜 Happybase: Collaborative data for normies
 ![Happybase](./public/sqlfornormies.png)

+"Happybase stands firmly with the people of Occupied Palestine, as we have from the beginning.
+We are a community of technologists, designers, and developers who are committed to using our skills and talents to create a better world for all. 🇵🇸🇵🇸🇵🇸"

 Welcome to Happybase, a SQL collaboration platform with a notion-like interface to provide seamless integration with your data sources and powerful generative AI capabilities (soon).
 This README will dive into the architecture, key components, and routes of Happybase.

 ### 📐 Architecture